 Tip: Whisking the milk to cover the surface with bubbles will prevent the milk from forming a skin during heating and cooling.

 Cool Milk to 115 °F / 46 °C. Remove the milk from the heat and allow to cool to at least 115 °F / 46 °C. For faster cooling, place the container of milk in a pan or sink of cold tap water.
-While the milk is cooling, set up the Proofer with the wire rack in place and the temperature at 120 °F / 49 °C.
+While the milk is cooling, set up the Proofer.
+Select Proofer Mode, with the wire rack and no water tray, then set the temperature to 120 °F / 49 °C.

-Culture at 120 °F / 49 °C for an Hour, then Lower the Heat to 86 °F / 30 °C. Set a kitchen timer for one hour, then after that hour turn the Proofer down to 86 °F / 30 °C. It’s important not to let the yogurt remain at 120 °F / 49 °C for more than an hour in order to avoid the whey separation and lumpy texture that come from culturing too hot.
+Culture at 120 °F / 49 °C for an Hour, then Lower the Heat to 86 °F / 30 °C. Set a kitchen timer for one hour.
+After an hour reduce the temperature in the Proofer down to 86 °F / 30 °C. It’s important not to let the yogurt remain at 120 °F / 49 °C for more than an hour in order to avoid the whey separation and lumpy texture that come from culturing too hot.